 Arborist Uses Giant Crane To Rescue Cat Stuck In Tree For Nearly 36 Hours

-Written by: Kelli Brinegar
+By: Kelli Brinegar

 For more than five years, Kelli Brinegar has been using her ability to write and her passion for research to tell the tale of what cats are thinking and why.
 She has provided care to more than 30 cats in her lifetime.Read more

-| Published on January 20, 2022
+| January 20, 2022

 Filled with firs, cedars, maples, and spruce, Canada’s Vancouver Island is a wonderland of trees.
 With all those fat trunks for scratching and lush limbs for climbing, it’s a forested paradise for cats.
 But for all their cavorting and climbing in trees, kitties sometimes find themselves in a sticky situation, and it’s not pine sap.
 Though it’s easy for a cat to climb a tree, it’s not so easy getting down again.
 But lucky for the cats of Vancouver Island, arborist Kyle Hobbs, owner of Coastal Tree Works, can be found hanging out in trees too.
 And it’s not just his climbing gear that helps kitties put their paws back on land.
 Turns out his crane is pretty handy too!